Reducing long-distance adoption interest

 Come Meet Our Pets

-You could type the first line ti say something simple and clear like, "We only adopt to homes in North Carolina."
-Or, "We only adopt with Iredell and Mecklenburg County."
+You could type the first line so it says something simple and clear like, "We only adopt to homes in North Carolina."
+Or, "We only adopt within Iredell and Mecklenburg County."

 ....